Winter School

 24-26 November 2025, Dijon, France

-The aim of this school is to bring together experimentalists, theoreticians, and mathematicians to provide a broad overview of the current state-of-the-art in this field and of the potential developments in a near future.
+The fourth Winter School of the Erasmus Mundus Master QuanTEEM was held in Dijon on 24-26 November 2025.
+The event, focused on physics and mathematics of quantum control, brought together the fourth cohort of QuanTEEM students, researchers and international experts from both the academic and industrial sectors.
+The aim of this school was to bring together experimentalists, theoreticians, and mathematicians to provide a broad overview of the current state-of-the-art in this field and of the potential developments in a near future.
 Emphasis has been placed on the application of quantum control techniques in quantum technologies.

 Invited Lecturers